couchbase/indexing/secondary/docs/design/markdown/index_manager.md

 ### failed, orphaned and outdated IndexManager

-1. when an instance of IndexManager fails, it shall be restarted by ns-server, join the cluster, enter bootstrap state.
+1. when an IndexManager fails, it shall be restarted by ns-server, join the cluster, enter bootstrap state.
-2. when a master IndexManager becomes unreachable to ns-server, it shall restart itself, by joining the cluster after a timeout period and enter bootstrap state.
+2. when a Index-Coordinator becomes unreachable to ns-server, it shall restart itself, by joining the cluster after a timeout period and enter bootstrap state.
 3. when ever IndexManager instance receives a request or response who's